 In spite of these battles, Julia managed to earn a doctoral degree in social psychology.
-She also runs a blog and has written a graphic novel.
+She also runs a blog and has written a novel.
 As an advocate for autism, she holds conferences all around France and has recently been named personality of the year by a French newspaper.

 As can be gleaned from Julia’s story, people with AS are of average (or even above average) intelligence.
-In fact. they do not have the those learning disabilities that other people afflicted with autism may have.
+In fact, they do not have those learning disabilities that other people afflicted with autism may have.
 Still, they may struggle with other specific learning difficulties: people with ASD may have fewer problems with speech but may still have difficulties with processing or understanding the language.

 Until now, it’s exact cause is still being explored.
 But the fact that it runs in families, reinforces the idea that it has a genetic component.
 Since this cannot be cured, early diagnosis can help a child create social connections and lead a productive life.

-- attitudes toward change
+- Attitudes toward change

-- facial expressions when talking
+- Facial expressions when talking

-- interaction with others
+- Interaction with others

-- language development
+- Language development

-- motor skills
+- Motor skills

-- social interaction
+- Social interaction

-Some of the therapies used in managing ASD include: positive behaviour support procedure, applied behaviour analysis (ABA), cognitive behavioural therapy (CBT), occupational therapy, physical therapy, and speech therapy.
+Some of the therapies used in managing ASD include positive behaviour support procedure, applied behaviour analysis (ABA), cognitive behavioural therapy (CBT), occupational therapy, physical therapy, and speech therapy.

 AS treatment generally involve managing distressing symptoms and teaching a range of age-appropriate skills (social, communication, and vocational) that are not naturally learned during the early stages of development.

 Interventions are not the only thing that children with ASD need.
-As noted by Scott Myers and Chris Plauche Johnson: paediatricians have an important role not only in early recognition and evaluation of autism spectrum disorders but also in chronic management of these disorders.
-The primary goals of treatment are to maximise the child’s ultimate functional independence and quality of life by minimising the core autism spectrum disorder features, facilitating development and learning, promoting socialisation, reducing maladaptive behaviours, and educating and supporting families.
+As noted by Scott Myers and Chris Plauché Johnson: ‘Paediatricians have an important role not only in early recognition and evaluation of autism spectrum disorders but also in chronic management of these disorders.
+The primary goals of treatment are to maximise the child’s ultimate functional independence and quality of life by minimising the core autism spectrum disorder features, facilitating development and learning, promoting socialisation, reducing maladaptive behaviours, and educating and supporting families.’